wilsonmendez/wilsonmendez.github.io/READ.md

-I developed this restaurant website to showcase my skills using html, css and javascript as a requirement to receive my Project Code certificate of completion.
+I developed this restaurant website to showcase my skills using html, css and javascript as a requirement to receive my Project Code Phase 1 certificate of completion from the New York Public library TechConnect Department.